Malessi5/gameofwar/README.md

 ### Where to go from here?

-- Ability to add or delete players from the database
+- Ability to add or delete players in the database
 - Implement card pagination within UI
 - More stylized UI
 - Simulate games with more than 2 players